20 Free Things to Do in La Jolla, California

 Free things to do in La Jolla: Mt Soledad Veterans Memorial

-Not only does it boast one of the best views of San Diego, the Mt.
-Soledad Veterans Memorial honors veterans that have served our country with beautiful black granite plaques.
-Over 3000 of these granite plaques are spread across multiple 6 Memorial Walls and serve as mementos of the brave people who fought way back when in the Revolutionary War to the current Middle East conflict.
-Military supporters including celebrities and several U.S. Presidents are also honored on the walls.
+Not only does it boast one of the best views of San Diego, but the Mt.
+Soledad Veterans Memorial also honors veterans who have served our country with beautiful black granite plaques.

 Pick up a pamphlet from one of the onsite boxes or speak to a docent for additional insight.
 It’s a great teaching moment for kids.
-There is also a plaque locator online.
+There is also an online plaque locator.

-Two major Veterans events are held at the site on Memorial Day and the Saturday prior to Veterans Day on November 11th.
+Two major Veterans events are held at the site on Memorial Day and on the Saturday before Veterans Day (November 11th).

 Mt.
 Soledad Veterans Memorial